Adissuu/ITWPrep/Sliding Window/Longest_Repeating_Characters_Replacement/ReadME.md

 ```

-#### Find the shortest subarray in the given array whose sum is equal to or greater than the target value by using two pointers that expand the window by moving the right pointer, finds the minimum length by adjusting the left pointer, and keeps track of the smallest length encountered so far.
+#### For the length of the window, keep a count of letters in it.
+For all letters, add the next letter to count, and if the range minus the maximum count of letteers in the set is bigger than k, move the left pointer and remove the letter.
+Return the maxLength.